Poseudoon/finalproject/README.md

   mass
   xMin xMax nPoint
-  first and last eigenvalues to calculate
+  a b (first and last eigenvalues to calculate)
   interpolation type
   nr. of interpolation points
   x1 y1